 Many readers…many, many readers…get annoyed when films don’t follow books on which they were based.
+Books are long, my friends.
+That’s why the really great literary adaptations are from classic short stories.

-In reality, a film’s closely following a long, complex novel is a logistical impossibilty.
+In reality, a film’s closely following a long, complex novel is a logistical impossibility.
 There simply isn’t enough “time” in a two hour movie to include every character and every subplot in a novel.
 For times’ sake, some things must be cut.
 Think about it.

-Films that are based on short stories are follow the original much more closely.
+Films that are based on classic short stories are follow the original much more closely.
 The reason for this is obvious: there is simply the temporal “space” to do so.
 In fact, so much character and background is implied in short stories that often details need to be filled in rather than the reverse.

 You might be surprised to discover that another good source for narrative (non documentary) movies are magazine articles.
 In the “new journalism” style of reporting, the goal is to provide immerse the reader in the subject’s life, so in this case the setting and the background of the characters might be there, it’s the main conflict that needs development.